Kaduk Therapy

 Do i have ocd?

-OCD in a nutshell: intrusive, unwanted thoughts (obsessions) and repetitive behaviors (compulsions) that leave you trapped in a cycle of anxiety and relief-seeking patterns.
+OCD in a nutshell: intrusive, unwanted thoughts (obsessions) and repetitive behaviors, thoughts, or images (compulsions) that leave you trapped in a cycle of anxiety and relief-seeking patterns.

 Obsessive-Compulsive Disorder has been widely minimized and misunderstood through casual statements like “I’m so OCD, I just love things so neat!”.

-But when you find yourself spending hours in disinfecting rituals and avoiding coming into contact with ‘contaminated’ things, you wish you could live with things being “just neat”.
+But when you find yourself preoccupied in disinfecting rituals and avoiding coming into contact with ‘contaminated’ things, you wish you could live with things being “just neat”.

 If you experience the distress of OCD you understand too well the pressure it puts on a person.
-And when left untreated it can infiltrate every aspect of your life.
+And when left untreated it can sneak into every aspect of your life.

 Types of ocd